Leucocytozoonosis in Poultry

 Ducklings or turkey poults are listless and show various combinations of the following signs: anemia, leukocytosis, tachypnea, anorexia, diarrhea with green droppings, and CNS signs.
 Mortality in ducklings can reach 70%.
 Mortality is low in adult ducks or turkeys.
 Egg production and hatchability is decreased.
 Signs are evident ~1 wk after infection and coincide with the onset of parasitemia.
 Visibly affected birds die after 7–20 days or may recover with sequelae of poor growth and egg production.
 Hemorrhages, splenomegaly, and hepatomegaly are seen.
 Grossly visible white dots in affected organs are megaloschizonts.
 Histologic lesions are associated with megaloschizont development in the spleen, liver, heart, and other organs.
 Infection with L caulleryi in chickens has a tropism for the reproductive tract and is associated with oviduct inflammation and edema and decreased egg production.
 Peritoneal, perirenal, and subdural hemorrhages are reported with severe disease.

 In blood smears, gametocytes may be seen, especially along the edges and tail of the smear.
 Leucocytozoon is identified by large gametocytes that lack pigment and distort the host cell (RBC or WBC), making it no longer identifiable.
-Shape of gametocytes varies—some are elongated with long tapering extremities, whereas others are round.
+The shape of gametocytes varies: some are elongated with long tapering extremities, whereas others are round.
 Serology may detect prior infection.
 PCR tests have been developed for diagnosis of leukocytozoonosis.

 Treatment usually is not effective.
 Preventive medication using pyrimethamine (1 ppm) and sulfadimethoxine (10 ppm) combined in the feed controls L caulleryi.
 Clopidol (0.0125%–0.025%) controls L smithi.
 Measures to control invertebrate vectors are helpful.
 Humoral immunity resulting from vaccination will protect against L caulleryi infection.
 Treatments with quinacrine hydrochloride or trimethoprim/sulfamethoxazole solution have been used in raptors; parasitemia is reduced, but the infection is not cleared.